MarioRuggieri/G-IDW-MV/README.md

-# Parallel GPU Inverse Distance Weighting
+# GPGPU Inverse Distance Weighting
 A parallel GPU version of the IDW interpolation algorithm [1] using matrix-vector multiplication.

 * custom_version -> matrix vector multiplication using a thread for each scalar product